Client self care: Does it work?

 Our philosophy around self care is part of an overall approach to excellence in soft tissue therapy for chronic pain as pioneered through our book “Massage Fusion; the Jing method for the treatment of chronic pain”.
 For further reading on the subject hit chapter 11 of the book.

-For some great FREE self care resources head over to our website https://www.jingmassage.com/category/self-care-resources-for-massage-therapists/ where you will find loads of self care handouts that you can print out and give directly to your clients.
+For some great FREE self care resources head over to our website http://www.jingmassage.com/category/self-care-resources-for-massage-therapists/ where you will find loads of self care handouts that you can print out and give directly to your clients.
 From mindfulness to mobilisations, advice to active isolated stretching, feel free to print out, enjoy and share with your clients and other therapists.
 (FIG 10)

 About Rachel Fairweather and Jing Advanced Massage